-Dry air is the cause of many things, including an increase in your chances of getting sick and an increase in potential shocks from static.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that may be prevented with the use of a humidifier.
+Dry air is the cause of many things, including increased static and heightened risk for sickness.
+Those two things may not cause the same level of concern, but they are both annoyances that can be prevented with the use of a humidifier.

 Why does the air dry out?

-The colder air changes the makeup of the air during the winter.
-Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
+The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
+Cold air doesn’t hold as much moisture as warm air, which is why it’s easy to notice dry skin or chapped lips in the winter.
 That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the best control over humidity levels in your house.
-Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier circulates the moisture more reliably and in the greatest capacity, too, helping you and your family benefit from your ideal home comfort.
+Humidification is more than just adding moisture to the air in your home.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the most control over your home’s humidity.
+Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
+A whole-home humidifier distributes the moisture more regularly and in the ultimate capacity too, so why settle for anything less than ideal comfort?

 - Adding a humidifier can help improve skin irritations and dry skin.